utlib/UTARMS-style-guide/docs/3-considerations/considerations.md

 Taking this as an example, archivists should think holistically about how the records can be treated and explore how description, arrangement, access and / or other tools can be used to support approaches that suit records use and content.

-### Notes
+### Endnotes

 [^4]: TK (Traditional Knowledge) & BC (Biocultural) Labels are an example of an Indigenous-lead initiative supporting the inclusion of local protocols for access and use to cultural heritage that is digitally circulating outside community contexts.
-For more information see the Local Contexts website: https://localcontexts.org/.
-See also the blog post by Tara Robertson, “Digitization: Just Because You Can, Doesn’t Mean You Should,” *Tara Robertson Consulting* (blog), March 21, 2016, https://tararobertson.ca/2016/oob/.
+For more information see the Local Contexts website: [https://localcontexts.org/](https://localcontexts.org/).
+See also the blog post by Tara Robertson, “Digitization: Just Because You Can, Doesn’t Mean You Should,” *Tara Robertson Consulting* (blog), March 21, 2016, https://tararobertson.ca/2016/oob/(https://tararobertson.ca/2016/oob/).

-[^5]: B. M. Watson, “Advancing Equitable Cataloging,” *Proceedings from North American Symposium on Knowledge Organization (NASKO)* 8 (2021): 7–8, https://doi.org/10.7152/nasko.v8i1.15887.
+[^5]: B. M. Watson, “Advancing Equitable Cataloging,” *Proceedings from North American Symposium on Knowledge Organization (NASKO)* 8 (2021): 7–8, [https://doi.org/10.7152/nasko.v8i1.15887](https://doi.org/10.7152/nasko.v8i1.15887).

-[^6]: The Steering Committee on Canada’s Archives, “Reconciliation Framework: The Response to the Report of the Truth and Reconciliation Commission Taskforce,” 2022, 55, https://archives2026.files.wordpress.com/2022/02/reconciliationframeworkreport_en.pdf.
+[^6]: The Steering Committee on Canada’s Archives, “Reconciliation Framework: The Response to the Report of the Truth and Reconciliation Commission Taskforce,” 2022, 55, [https://archives2026.files.wordpress.com/2022/02/reconciliationframeworkreport_en.pdf](https://archives2026.files.wordpress.com/2022/02/reconciliationframeworkreport_en.pdf).